-122) Apple Computer, Inc. collected information on the age of their customers.
+122) True or False: Apple Computer, Inc. collected information on the age of its customers.
 The youngest customer was 12 and the oldest was 72.
 To study the distribution of the age among its customers, it can use a Pareto chart.Answer: FALSEDifficulty: ModerateKeywords: Pareto chart

-123) Apple Computer, Inc. collected information on the age of their customers.
+123) True or False: Apple Computer, Inc. collected information on the age of its customers.
 The youngest customer was 12 and the oldest was 72.
 To study the distribution of the age among its customers, it is best to use a pie chart.Answer: FALSEDifficulty: ModerateKeywords: pie chart

-124) Apple Computer, Inc. collected information on the age of their customers.
+124) True or False: Apple Computer, Inc. collected information on the age of its customers.
 The youngest customer was 12 and the oldest was 72.
-To study the distribution of the age among its customers, it can use a percentage polygon.Answer: TRUEDifficulty: ModerateKeywords: percentage polygons
+To study the distribution of the age among its customers, it can use a percentage polygon.
+Answer: TRUE Difficulty: Moderate Keywords: percentage polygon

-125) Apple Computer, Inc. collected information on the age of their customers.
+125) True or False: Apple Computer, Inc. collected information on the age of its customers.
 The youngest customer was 12 and the oldest was 72.
 To study the percentage of their customers who are below a certain age, it can use an ogive.Answer: TRUEDifficulty: ModerateKeywords: ogive

-126) If you wish to construct a graph of a relative frequency distribution, you would most likely construct an ogive first.Answer: FALSEDifficulty: ModerateKeywords: ogive
+126) True or False: If you wish to construct a graph of a relative frequency distribution, you would most likely construct an ogive first.Answer: FALSEDifficulty: ModerateKeywords: Ogive

-127) An ogive is a cumulative percentage polygon.Answer: TRUEDifficulty: EasyKeywords: Ogive, cumulative percentage polygon
+127) True or False: An ogive is a cumulative percentage polygon.Answer: TRUEDifficulty: EasyKeywords: Ogive, cumulative percentage polygon

-128) A side-by-side chart is two histograms plotted side-by-side.
-Answer: FALSE Difficulty: Moderate Keywords: side-by-side chart
+128) True or False: A side-by-side chart is two histograms plotted side-by-side.Answer: FALSEDifficulty: ModerateKeywords: side-by-side chart

-129) A good choice for the number of class groups to use in constructing frequency distribution is to have at least 5 but no more than 15 class groups.Answer: TRUEDifficulty: EasyKeywords: number of classes
+129) True or False: A good choice for the number of class groups to use in constructing frequency distribution is to have at least 5 but no more than 15 class groups.Answer: TRUEDifficulty: EasyKeywords: number of classes

-130) In general, a frequency distribution should have at least 8 class groups but no more than 20.Answer: FALSEDifficulty: EasyKeywords: number of classes
+130) True or False: In general, a frequency distribution should have at least 8 class groups but no more than 20.Answer: FALSEDifficulty: EasyKeywords: number of classes

-131) To determine the width of class interval, divide the number of class groups by the range of the data.Answer: FALSEDifficulty: EasyKeywords: class interval
+131) True or False: True of False: To determine the width of class interval, divide the number of class groups by the range of the data.Answer: FALSEDifficulty: EasyKeywords: class interval

-132) The percentage polygon is formed by having the lower boundary of each class represent the data in that class and then connecting the sequence of lower boundaries at their respective class percentages.
-Answer: FALSE Difficulty: Easy
+132) True or False: The percentage polygon is formed by having the lower boundary of each class represent the data in that class and then connecting the sequence of lower boundaries at their respective class percentages.Answer: FALSEDifficulty: EasyKeywords: percentage polygon

-Keywords: percentage polygons

-133) A polygon can be constructed from a bar chart.Answer: FALSEDifficulty: ModerateKeywords: polygon
+133) True or False: A polygon can be constructed from a bar chart.Answer: FALSEDifficulty: ModerateKeywords: polygon

-134) To evaluate two categorical variables at the same time, a could be developed.
-Answer: contingency or cross-classification table or side-by-side bar chart Difficulty: Easy Keywords: contingency table, cross-classification table
+134) True or False: To evaluate two categorical variables at the same time, a could be developed.
+Answer: contingency or cross-classification table or side-by-side bar chart

+Keywords: contingency table, cross-classification table

-135) Relationships in a contingency table can be examined more fully if the frequencies are converted into .
+135) True or False: Relationships in a contingency table can be examined more fully if the frequencies are converted into .Answer: percentages or proportionsDifficulty: EasyKeywords: contingency table

-Answer: percentages or proportions

-Difficulty: Easy

-Keywords: contingency table